 8. Collect tithes through mobile giving

 Now more than ever, it’s critical for your church to have a way to collect giving online.
-With churches not meeting in person for the foreseeable future, this transition is going to be necessary for your ongoing ministry (and it may take some serious work to change the habits of your community).
+With many churches not meeting in person or having fewer in-person attendees, this transition is going to be necessary for your ongoing ministry (and it may take some serious work to change the habits of your community).
 However, if you don’t take action on this front, it’s likely you’ll start to see a dip in giving, if you haven’t already.

 The really great news is, you don’t have to spend anything to get this set up through Faithlife.
-We’re waiving the subscription fee for Faithlife Giving Premium for a limited time, so your church can take advantage of our very best rates.
-And because our giving solution allows the giver to cover the fees, your church can implement online giving for $0.
+Because there’s a subscription-free option and our giving solution allows the giver to cover the fees, your church can implement online giving for $0.

 9. Build in fellowship time